 7. Paulo Coelho also hit the road to promote The Alchemist.

 Coelho’s other secret weapon in boosting the worldwide popularity of his books: Relentless touring that often took him to unexpected locations.
 In his 1999 New York Times interview, Coelho explained, “Because I come from a country that is excluded, that doesn’t see authors of big best sellers come here, I’ve made a point of going to the places where no one else goes, like Bulgaria, Macedonia, Slovenia, Latvia, Slovakia, Iceland.”

 The strategy paid off, and the crowds kept growing.
-In 2000 he had to cancel a book signing in Iran after the crowd of 5000 fans became too unruly.
+In 2000, he had to cancel a book signing in Iran after the crowd of 5000 fans became too unruly.
 Coelho realizes this mobile, passionate fan base is unusual for a writer of spiritual fiction.
-“I am much more like a rock star than a writer,” Coelho told the Financial Times in 2010.
+“I am much more like a rock star than a writer,” he told the Financial Times in 2010.

 If Coelho’s Personal Legend involved selling millions of books, he certainly followed it.
 The Alchemist spent over 300 weeks on The New York Times Best Seller list.
-The 1994 French translation was a similar smash that stayed on the country’s bestseller lists for five years.
+The 1994 French translation was a similar smash.
 The book gradually spread through the rest of Europe, finding great success in each new market.
 By 2002 a Portuguese literary journal determined it was the bestselling book in the history of the language.